top of page

 Post: Blog2_Post

-If you are a high school student looking to expand your resume or sharpen your college applications while simultaneously pursuing your passion, consider participating in a summer internship.
-These internships provide students with hands-on exposure to their chosen fields, allowing them to apply classroom knowledge to practical scenarios.
+If you are a high school student looking to expand your resume or enhance your college applications, consider participating in a summer internship.
+These internships provide hands-on exposure to fields that interest you, allowing you to apply classroom knowledge to practical scenarios.

-In this blog, we'll explore 10 summer internships for high schoolers in 2024.
+In this blog, we'll explore 10 great summer internships for high schoolers!

 Location: Seattle, Washington